Urubici

 Urubici is a southern Brazilian municipality located in the state of Santa Catarina.

+History

+Etymology

+There are two primary hypotheses for the origin of the name "Urubici".
+The most widely accepted is that it derives from the Tupi language or the General Paulista language word urubysy, meaning "a row of vultures" (from urubu, vulture, and ysy, row).

+Settlement and Foundation

+The region was originally home to indigenous populations, as evidenced by pre-Columbian rock engravings found in the area that date back thousands of years.
+Between 1903 and 1911, agricultural settlers and loggers began moving into the territory.
+In 1924, attracted by the highly fertile soil of the Canoas River valley, a substantial wave of Italian, German, and Latvian immigrants arrived, establishing agriculture and cattle-raising as the backbone of the local economy.

+Urubici was officially established as a district belonging to the municipality of São Joaquim by Municipal Law No. 158 on July 15, 1922, and its local administration was installed on January 28, 1923.
+The district remained under the jurisdiction of São Joaquim for over three decades until it was elevated to the status of an independent municipality by Santa Catarina State Law No. 274 on December 6, 1956.
+The municipality was officially incorporated on February 3, 1957.

 Economy

 The economy of the region is based on agriculture and tourism.

 Neighboring cities

 Some of the nearest cities are São Joaquim-60 km (37.28 mi.), Lages, Tubarão, and Criciúma.

 Access

 Access to the city is by the SC-110 state highway.

 Climate

 The climate of the area is temperate, with temperatures ranging between 12 °C (53.6 °F) and 16 °C (60.8 °F).
 In the months of June, July, and August, the thermometers get to show negative temperatures, and it can snow.

 The minimum record temperature (it's also the Brazilian minimum record temperature) was -17.8 °C (0 °F) at Morro da Igreja, the highest inhabited point of this municipality.